akeneo/pim-helpcenter/content/md/assets/from-PAM-to-new-AM.md

 With the new Asset Manager, come new concepts.

 ## From asset categories to asset families
 We replaced the asset categories by the `Asset Families`, making it much more powerful since, in addition to the possibility to organize your assets, it is now possible to define a structure by asset family.
 You can also define permissions by asset families.
+It allows you to access or not the content of the family.

 ## Tags management
 The way we handled `tags` was not efficient enough.